 Jerin Arifa is an award-winning activist, a first-generation Bangladeshi and Muslim-American feminist, and happily married woman to an atheist, Alaskan man.

-Jerin Arifa is an award-winning community organizer and communications specialist, who co-created the campus sexual assault, domestic violence and stalking policy for the largest urban public university in the nation.
+Jerin Arifa is an award-winning community organizer and communications specialist, who spearheaded the campus sexual assault policy for the largest urban public university in the nation -- while she was undocumented!
 She brought together diverse community stakeholders–media, legislators, staff, faculty, students, and University Board of Trustees–in a collaborative process of discovering needs and defining a desired policy.